 - College Admission Requirements: The University of California (UC) and the California State University (CSU) have established common high school course requirements for undergraduate admission.
 Pupils who take these courses and meet other specified criteria are eligible to apply and be considered for admission.
-The following list is commonly referred to as the "a-g" requirements: - two years of history/social science; - four years of college preparatory English or language instruction; (2) - three years of college preparatory mathematics; (3) - two years of laboratory science; (4) - (5) two years of the same language other than English; - one year of visual and performing arts; and (6) - one year of college preparatory electives. - Websites: The following UC and CSU Web sites help pupils and their families learn about college admission requirements, and also list high school courses that have been certified for undergraduate admission:
+The following list is commonly referred to as the "a-g" requirements: - (1) two years of history/social science; - (2) four years of college preparatory English or language instruction; - (3) three years of college preparatory mathematics; - (4) two years of college preparatory laboratory science; - (5) two years of the same language other than English; - (6) one year of visual and performing arts; and - (7) one year of college preparatory electives. - Websites: The following UC and CSU Web sites help pupils and their families learn about college admission requirements, and also list high school courses that have been certified for undergraduate admission:

-UC: www.universityofcalifornia.edu/admissions/undergrad adm/paths to adm/
+UC: www.universityofcalifornia.edu/admissions/undergrad_adm/paths_to_adm/